 If you want to balance monthly premiums with quality claims and coverage, MoneyGeek analyzed the best health insurance in Michigan.

 Cheapest Health Insurance in Michigan by Metal Tier

-The most affordable health insurance plans in each metal tier include:
+Here are the most affordable health insurance plans from each metal tier:

 Cheapest Silver Plans in Michigan